-There are currently no proposed transactions, however, the Company is seeking a listing on the TSX Venture Exchange.
+There are currently no proposed transactions.

 Key estimates and judgments

 The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date, that have significant risk of causing a material adjustment to the carrying amounts of assets and liabilities and contingent assets and contingent liabilities within the next financial year, are described below.
 The Company based its assumptions and estimates on parameters available when the financial statements were prepared.
 Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising beyond the control of the Company.
 Such changes are reflected in the assumptions when they occur.